Grades 5-8

 Graduates of our Latin program are expected to enter high school with the motivation and confidence to “branch out” as language learners (see family tree below).
 Whether this means learning another Romance language (in addition to Spanish), exploring another classical language (such as Ancient Greek or Sanskrit), or becoming more sophisticated readers of Latin literature, their three years of Latin at Sage should serve as an excellent foundation.
 Latin classes meet twice a week.

-The Arts Department at Sage believes in the importance of constructivism and the application of real world influences.
+The Arts Department at Sage believes in the importance of constructivism and the application of real-world influences.
 Simply put, art is a representation of an opinion, an expression, and is personal to the artist.
 We want our students to experience all forms of the arts and techniques found in each discipline and apply these tools to their work.
-This is particularly of importance to gifted students because they are continuously making connections between their world and the world around them.
+This is particularly important to gifted students because they are continuously making connections between their world and the world around them.
 The arts also provide a safe space for gifted children to step outside of their comfort zone and try something new.
 They learn to embrace “mistakes” and turn an idea that at first doesn’t seem like a good one into an explosion of possibility.

 We teach about the importance of process over product and how to navigate through the creative process.
-By focusing on the eight Artist Habits of Mind (Engage and Persist, Develop Craft, Stretch and Explore, Envision, Observe, Express, Reflect, and Understand the Art World) they are able to build personal connections to their work while intrinsically making interdisciplinary and collaborative connections.
+By focusing on the eight Artist Habits of Mind (Engage and Persist, Develop Craft, Stretch and Explore, Envision, Observe, Express, Reflect, and Understand the Art World), they are able to build personal connections to their work while intrinsically making interdisciplinary and collaborative connections.

-As students enter the fifth grade they are introduced to the arts elective program and, along with the sixth grade, take one arts elective each term in addition to their general music, performing and visual art classes.
-Some of these electives include, Acting, Garageband, and Jewelry Design.
+As students enter the fifth grade, they are introduced to the arts elective program and, along with the sixth grade, take one arts elective each term in addition to their general music, performing, and visual art classes.
+Some of these electives include Acting, GarageBand, and Jewelry Design.

 Grades 7-8 choose two arts electives.
 Past elective choices include: